Volume comparison theorem with respect to sigma-2 curvature: Introduction

-\begin{remark} When we finished our work, we found the paper \cite{ACS} also cover the volume comparison theorem with respect to $\sigma_2$-curvature. \end{remark}
+\begin{remark} When we finished our work, we found the paper \cite{ACS} also cover the volume comparison theorem with respect to $\sigma_2$-curvature with a different approach. \end{remark}

 This paper is organized as follows.
-In Sect.2, we give some preliminaries.
-In Sect.3, we will calculate the first and second variation of the given functional.
-In Sect.4, we will prove the main theorem and construct a counterexample to show the necessity of the stable Einstein condition.
+In Sect.\ref{sec:preliminary}, we give some notations and preliminaries that will be useful throughout this paper.
+In Sect.\ref{sec:functional}, we will calculate the first and second variation of the given functional.
+In Sect.\ref{sec:main}, we will prove the main theorem and construct a counterexample to show the necessity of the stable Einstein condition.

 0.1 in {\bf Acknowledgements.} The authors are grateful to Professor Wei Yuan for useful discussions and comments on this work.